oneapi-src/oneDNN/rfcs/20211025-augru/README.md

 /// @param src_layer_desc Memory descriptor for the input vector.
 /// @param src_iter_desc Memory descriptor for the input recurrent hidden
 ///     state vector.
+/// @param attention_desc Memory descriptor for the attention vector.
 /// @param weights_layer_desc Memory descriptor for the weights applied to the
 ///     layer input.
 /// @param weights_iter_desc Memory descriptor for the weights applied to the